 The Marine Recreational Information Program Ad-hoc Steering Committee and its advisors have completed an MRIP Regional Implementation Plan for the Pacific Islands (PDF, 30 pages).
 This plan is designed to identify and prioritize needs and actions associated with understanding and managing the non-commercial fishery in the state/territorial and federal waters in the Western Pacific.

-Committee membership and advisors included staff from the Western Pacific Regional Fishery Management Council, NOAA Fisheries Pacific Island Regional Office and Science Center, and representatives from the local fishery management agencies from American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and Hawaii.
+The committee and advisors included staff from the Western Pacific Regional Fishery Management Council, NOAA Fisheries Pacific Island Regional Office and Science Center, and representatives from the local fishery management agencies from American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, and Hawaii.
 MRIP provided a staff point-of-contact to support the development of the plan.

 The Pacific Islands region identified the following six prioritized needs: